Skip to main content

 Make the perspectives visible before you press your case.
 A persuasive piece that ignores rival perspectives reads as undergraduate ranting.
 A piece that names the strongest rival perspective and then dismantles it reads as discerning.
 QCAA's A-band descriptor explicitly rewards discriminating engagement with alternative perspectives.

-Why perspective matters in IA2 (analytical)
+Why perspective matters in IA1 (extended response on literary texts)

 Perspective in the text.
 The constructed standpoint the literary work itself builds (through voice, focalisation, selection).

-A high-band IA2 response uses the critical perspective as a tool to make the text's constructed perspective visible.
+A high-band IA1 response uses the critical perspective as a tool to make the text's constructed perspective visible.
 A low-band response substitutes the critical perspective for analysis (writing about the theory rather than the text).

 Worked example: refugee representation in two texts